Why Ole Miss Pharmacy?

 Big university benefits

-Ranked the No. 1 tailgating spot in America, our Oxford campus transforms into an unforgettable celebration on football game weekends.
+Ranked the No. 1 college town by ESPN, our Oxford campus transforms into an unforgettable celebration on football game weekends.

 UM’s more than 200 student organizations provide ample opportunities for your child to get involved in philanthropic, recreational and professional activities and develop leadership, communications and teamwork skills.